Forget everything you think you know about SEO.

 It’s probably not helping.

 SEO is complicated.
 The rules change daily.
 It’s highly technical.
 And there’s so much information out there it’s hard to tell what really works.
+That’s why you need this SEO Agency Sydney to help you out.

 The biggest mistake I see agents making is that they hear a few random tips about a specific part of local SEO and think they “get it”.

-It’s good to know tactics, but only after you understand how they fit into the big picture becuase otherwise you’ll create an online footprint for your agency that misses key ingredients Google is looking for.
+It’s good to know tactics, but only after you understand how they fit into the big picture because otherwise you’ll create an online footprint for your agency that misses key ingredients Google is looking for.

 That’s why I put together this high-level overview of local search ranking factors, so you can understand how it all fits together and avoid focusing too much on the wrong elements of SEO.